 I feel incredibly fortunate to have a job that I like.
 I do business operations for a great company at MMT, a highly curated group of entrepreneurs.
 I like and respect my team.
 I like serving the people in the community.
 I use a lot of my natural strengths and curiosities.
 I believe the work we do is making a big impact on our members' lives.

 This was a dream job that I eagerly moved from San Francisco to Toronto for.
 But I'd be lying to you that I'd do this work for free.

 It's a job, one that I kind of like, that gave me the opportunity to move to Canada.
 This job gives me the freedom to do a bunch of meaningful things outside of work like write this blog, spend time with friends, and most importantly... pay my bills!

 If you like your career and want to keep getting to the "top," continue going for it.
 I'm writing this piece to show others that this is one way to live, not the only way.

 I know this all might sound very pessimistic and it is not the advice that most young, ambitious people want to hear.

 I believe if you want to have a career, decide if you want a gradual or steep growth track, and follow the path that lights you up.
-If having a career is not important to you right now, consider just finding a job you like, and do things outside of work that light you up even more.
+If having a career is not important to you right now, consider just finding a job you like, and doing things outside of work that lights you up even more.

 Accept that work may not be the missing piece to your life's purpose.
 Now it's up to you to figure out what is actually meaningful to you and to go pursue that instead.